 What is PFAS?

-Per- and polyfluoroalkyl substances (PFAS) are a class that includes at least 4,000 chemicals.
-Many of these have been used in fire-fighting foams for fuel fires, water and stain-resistant coatings for furniture, carpeting, footwear, textiles, paper food packaging and more.
-Unlike the case for nearly all other organic pollutants, PFAS in soil and water are not degraded by biological or biogeochemical processes.
+Per- and polyfluoroalkyl substances (PFAS) are a class of over 4,000 chemicals.
+Many of these have been used in fire-fighting foams for extinguishing fuel fires, as water and stain-resistant coatings for furniture, carpeting, footwear, cookware, textiles, paper food packaging and more.
+Unlike the case for many other organic pollutants, PFAS in soil and water are not degraded by biological or biogeochemical processes.

-The main goals of the Center for PFAS Research are to quantify and communicate PFAS risks, and mitigate their impacts on human health, agriculture and natural resources.
+The main goals of the MSU Center for PFAS Research are to quantify and communicate PFAS risks, and mitigate their impacts on human health, agriculture, and natural resources.
 To accomplish this, researchers aim to: